10 best Sicily day trips from around the island

 Luxury boutique hotel in Ragusa

 Locanda Don Serafino is an excellent and centrally located boutique hotel in Ragusa.
 With only 22 bedrooms, you need to book fast, and well ahead of time.
-Ranging from standard to junior suites, you’re guaranteed a comfortable stay at Locanda Don Serafino.
-What’s more, there’s a Michelin chef on hand, so expect everything to be delicious and of a high standard.
+Ranging from standard to junior suites, you’re guaranteed a comfortable stay.

 Probably one of my favorite Duomos in Italy, the Duomo di San Pietro is an awesome sight.
 The town isn’t overrun with tourists, meaning it’s possible to take fantastic photos, and with no-one obstructing your view.

-You first have to take a short walk along the sandy beach, before you see the path leading to the island.
+There’s a short walk along a sandy beach, before you see the path leading to the island.
 I recommend bringing water shoes if you’ve a pair.
 On the island is an abandoned lighthouse, and plenty of chances to swim, bathe and snorkel.
-Make time to see Isola delle Correnti, it’s well worth the trip.

 Which one of these Sicily day trips most appeal to you?
-Are you planning a trip to Sicily, or would like to?
-Leave me a comment, and I’ll get back to you!
+Are you planning a trip to Sicily, or would like to visit soon?
+Leave me a comment and let me know.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I’ve recommended.
 Thank you for your support.